mksha/proffer/README.md

 ## How Proffer works

 Proffer command takes a template called `proffer.yml` written in yaml format and apply the resources defined in template.
+Each proffer template has a top-level section called `resources` that is list of proffer resources.
+Each resource then have their own properties like type, keys and etc. To find all available proffer resources, visit [Available Proffer Resources](../resources/README.md) page.

 ## Quick Start